-Experience is an integral component of the ARM certification.
+Experience is an integral component of the Accredited Residential Manager certification.
 A total of one year (12 months) is needed to become an ARM.
 Your experience for any given month qualifies if, during that month, you were in a real estate management position, managed a minimum portfolio, and performed a minimum number of functions.

 Earn 12 months of residential real estate management experience meeting the established minimum portfolios listed below and performing 14 of the 29 functions IREM uses to define a residential property manager on that portfolio.
 Experience does not need to be sequential months.